Rent-to-Own Townhouses: Best Options and How to Find Them

 In addition to working with a realtor or going through rent-to-own companies, you can find townhouse options on popular real estate websites like Realtor.com or Zillow, Craigslist, or relevant Facebook groups.

-⚠️ Some online listings are scams!
+⚠️ Warning: Some online listings are scams!

 Look into rent-to-own companies

-Dream America and Landis both allow fee-simple townhouses, which means the properties need to be owned outright.
-Dream America requires cash savings of $5,000 and at least a one-year history of on-time rent payments.
+Dream America and Landis allow fee-simple townhouses, meaning the properties must be owned outright.
+Dream America requires cash savings of $8,000, at least $4,000 monthly income, and a minimum credit score of 500.[3]
 The company also allows half of your income to go toward housing, whereas most lenders allow only 36–43%.
-Meanwhile, Landis requires you to have had no foreclosures or bankruptcies within the past year.

 👀 At-a-glance Dream America Landis